-The Lions pulled away with a 17-12 edge in the fourth, though, getting six points each from junior post Vanessa Viukhola and Vonleh while McNary tried to stay close behind Sabella Alfaro's five.
+The Lions pulled away with a 17-12 edge in the fourth, though, getting six points each from junior post Vanessa Viuhkola and Vonleh while McNary tried to stay close behind Sabella Alfaro's five.

-For the game, Vonleh had 18 points, Roden scored 10 and Viukhola had eight.
+For the game, Vonleh had 18 points, Roden scored 10 and Viuhkola had eight.
 For McNary, Doutt led the way with 12 points and Hawley had 10.

 Beaverton 63, West Linn 48

 The Lions' tournament opener against Beaverton was a tale of two halves, but unfortunately for West Linn, the Beavers' first half was better than the Lions' second half.